posisme/jtermcvcs/README.md

 6. In your Terminal run the following commands
      - git clone https://github.com/posisme/jtermcvcs.git
      - cd jtermcvcs
+     - git checkout student/yourname (but put in your first and last name)
      - nohup node server.js &
 7. In your Chromebook settings search for Linux port forwarding.
 Add port 3000 TCP.